GSIP: Green Semantic Segmentation of Large-Scale Indoor Point Clouds: Related Work

 \subsection{Green Learning Methods}

 Green point cloud learning has been introduced in a sequence of recent publications \cite{zhang2020pointhop, zhang2020pointhop++, zhang2020unsupervised, kadam2020unsupervised, kadam2021r}.
 Its theoretical foundation is successive subspace learning (SSL) \cite{kuo2016understanding, kuo2018data, kuo2019interpretable, chen2018saak, chen2020pixelhop, chen2020pixelhop++, yang2021pixelhop}, which applies to 2D images as well as 3D point clouds.
 SSL helps reduce the model size and computation complexity, and offers mathematical transparency.
-As compared with traditional and deep learning methods, green point cloud learning methods have several advantages: \begin{enumerate} \item data-driven but not data-eager (i.e. robust with less data), \item no supervision needed for feature extraction, \item good generalization ability, where extracted feature can be used for multi-tasking such as object classification, part segmentation and registration, \item mathematically interpretable, \item smaller model sizes and lower computation complexity. \end{enumerate} Apart from point cloud processing, the green learning technology has been successfully applied to other tasks such as face gender classification \cite{rouhsedaghat2020facehop}, deepfake image detection \cite{chen2021defakehop}, and image anomaly detection \cite{zhang2021anomalyhop}.
+As compared with traditional and deep learning methods.
+We compare traditional, deep learning and green learning methods qualitatively in several aspects in Table \ref{tab:related_compare}.
+As shown in the table, green point cloud learning methods have several advantages: \begin{enumerate} \item data-driven but not data-eager (i.e. robust with less data), \item no supervision needed for feature extraction, \item good generalization ability, where extracted feature can be used for multi-tasking such as object classification, part segmentation and registration, \item mathematically interpretable, \item smaller model sizes and lower computation complexity. \end{enumerate} Apart from point cloud processing, the green learning technology has been successfully applied to other tasks such as face gender classification \cite{rouhsedaghat2020facehop}, deepfake image detection \cite{chen2021defakehop}, and image anomaly detection \cite{zhang2021anomalyhop}.